 Ironically, his cage diving experience became famous after the success of the movie Jaws, when an American dive travel company first approached him to take clients on a Great White Shark expedition.

 “Every tour adds to our research.
 Every guest contributes to us learning more about Great White Sharks.”

 Normally sharks avoid the presence of divers and swim away if we get too close, unlike a dolphins or seals, which often swim up inquisitively to see if we want to play.
 But dolphins and seals, like us, are mammals and fairly intelligent.
 Though sharks have been around a long time, (about 420,000,000 years actually) and are highly effective at what they do, they have had no requirement to develop much of a sense of curiosity or humour.

 So why would you deliberately feed sharks and bring them closer in-shore?
 Truth be told, we actually do this already along the Queensland coast with baited lines – supposedly for the protection of humans.

-Still the question remains: to what extend does hand feeding sharks, particularly bulls and tigers, affect their behaviour, and most importantly, their behaviour towards man?
+Still, the question remains: to what extent does hand-feeding sharks, particularly bulls and tigers, affect their behaviour, and most importantly, their behaviour towards man?